vladvlad00/Backgammon/README.md

   <center><img src="images/endgame.png" alt="endgame" width="700"></center>

   Lastly, when a player managed to move all of their pieces into their house, they can start removing them.
-Removable pieces have a think yellow-green border, and will be removed when clicked.
+Removable pieces have a thick yellow-green border, and will be removed when clicked.
 A piece is removable according to [the rules](https://www.bkgm.com/rules.html).

   When one of the players removes their last piece from the game, they win, and this popup appears on all the other players' screens.
 The game ends after this.